 Twin Cities, Gemini

 The first thing they did upon arrival in the Twin Cities was check into the Abaccio Hotel.
-The police were warding off the luxury hotel across the street from it, and when Talib inquired what had occurred, the police officers informed him that hours earlier a generator conductor had blown.
-Talib did not seem pleased with the answer but after Leona asked him to let it be, he promptly dropped the topic and followed her inside the hotel.
+The police were warding off the luxury hotel across the street from it.
+When Talib inquired what had occurred, the police officers informed him that hours earlier a generator conductor had blown.
+Talib didn’t seem pleased with the answer but after Leona asked him to let it be, he promptly dropped the topic and followed her inside the hotel.

-While Leona and Talib checked into their rooms, Jericho watched the police’s clean-up work from the front of the Abaccio.
+While Leona and Talib checked into their rooms, Jericho remained outside and watched the police’s clean-up work.
 He wondered if the commissario Vincente Giustizia—no, Tau—was over there directing them on what to do.

 A silhouette suddenly appeared in front of Jericho.
 Atienna.
 He could tell that she was sitting in that small cavern within the large cavern again.
 He could tell she had just spoken with Cadence.
 He could tell—feel—that her knuckles were raw.